← All posts

 The alternative is straightforward: have your own stack ready.
 Terms, Privacy Policy, DPA, SLA.
 Customized to your product, your data practices, your infrastructure, and your pricing model.
 When a customer asks for your terms, you send them.
 When procurement asks for your DPA, it’s ready.
 When the security questionnaire asks about your SLA commitments, you have an answer.

 No Boiler provides self-service legal document generation and educational content.
-This material is general in nature and is not a substitute for legal advice.
+This material and our service is not a substitute for legal advice.
 Please have a qualified attorney review any documents before relying on them.
+No Boiler is not a law firm, and communications with us do not create an attorney-client relationship or carry any expectation of confidentiality.
+Use of our platform and content is governed by our Terms of Service and Privacy Policy.